Stories of Charisma, Deceit, and Death

 By Stephen Singular (Author)

 Some cults, led by leaders like Charlie Manson, Jim Jones, and David Koresh, are notorious.
 But others are less well known, such as Shoko Asahara and his doomsday cult, Aum Shinrikyo, who orchestrated the sarin gas attack on the Tokyo subway.
 Or Joseph Di Mambro and Luc Jouret, who founded the Order of the Solar Temple, a doomsday cult that led to the death of 51 members by murder or suicide.
-Then there is Marshall Applewhite, leader of Heaven’s Gate, who, along with 38 followers, killed themselves in the belief that the Haley-Bopp comet signaled the arrival of a spaceship that would transport them to a higher plane of existence.
+Then there is Marshall Applewhite, leader of Heaven’s Gate, who, along with 38 followers, killed themselves in the belief that the Hale-Bopp comet signaled the arrival of a spaceship that would transport them to a higher plane of existence.
 What makes cult leaders so compelling is their often-unfathomable power over their adherents.
 Why do people kill others or themselves for a questionable set of beliefs?
-Killer Cult Leaders tells the stories behind both famous and unfamiliar cults, and the people behind them.
+Killer Cults tells the stories behind both famous and unfamiliar cults, and the people behind them.
 Across a series of profiles, we learn the jaw-dropping truth behind some of the most mystifying and deadly cults, and their leaders, all of whom led their followers down a dark, murderous path.

 ABOUT THE AUTHOR(S)